 Modern design is clearly taking a departure from the ornate detailed conventional interior design theme.
 Today, most people are going for the rare type of bathroom vanities, just like we shall look at the basics in the next chapter.

 An exceptional bathroom vanity needs careful planning besides having finer details.
-Of course, there are always multiple decisions that need to be made, ranging from the layout of the room to style the types of countertops you should invest in.
+Of course, there are always multiple decisions that need to be made, ranging from the layout of the room to style and the types of countertops you should invest in.
 The process offers you an original game plan that you can follow when designing a new vanity space.

 Choose An Ideal Layout

-Prior to making a decision based on the color you want the fixtures, you need to have a clear comprehension regarding the type of vanity you would like to have in place.
+Prior to making a decision based on the color you want and the fixtures, you need to have a clear comprehension regarding the type of vanity you would like to have in place.
 What is it going to be?
 A galley layout has two main vanity spaces.

 Every space can have a sink.
-You can also use a single space to wash up devote the other one for seating.
+You can also use a single space to wash up and devote the other one for seating.
 These days, many bathrooms have horizontal vanities that come with a section of cabinetry.
 Such vanities are not just efficient but take full advantage of the available storage as well as the counter space.

 Determine The Actual Number Of Sinks